 Mayor Ruthanne Fuller strongly supports preserving Webster Woods, the largest contiguous parcel of undeveloped, open space in Newton.

-The 12-plus acres of woods at the rear of 300 Hammond Pond Parkway, purchased by Boston College from Congregation Mishkan Tefila in May 2016, is directly in the middle of the wooded land owned by the Newton Conservation Commission and the Massachusetts Department of Conservation and Recreation.
+The woods at the rear of 300 Hammond Pond Parkway, purchased by Boston College from Congregation Mishkan Tefila in May 2016, is directly in the middle of the wooded land owned by the Newton Conservation Commission and the Massachusetts Department of Conservation and Recreation.

 Since the sale, the Friends of Webster Woods and the Newton Conservators have worked together to find ways to preserve the much-loved and visited forest, vernal pond, and rock formations.